-The United States and several other countries are sending supplies and rescue personnel to the Philippines.
+The United States and several other countries are sending supplies and rescue personnel to the region.
 The first U.S. aid and military personnel flew Monday from Manila to Tacloban, one of the worst-hit areas.

-The international aid group Doctors Without Borders said it was sending dozens of medical personnel and logistic experts to neighboring Cebu Island, along with 300 tons of medical and relief items.
+The international aid group Doctors Without Borders prepared Sunday to deploy dozens of medical personnel and logistic experts to neighboring Cebu Island in the coming days, along with 200 tons of medical and relief items.